HussainQ/CSCI4831_Sabermetrics_Final_Project/README.md

 # Usage

-All the required code is in the jupyter notebook.
+All the required code, Final Writeup, and heuristic are in the jupyter notebook.